Uncertainty Quantification in Complex Simulation Models Using Ensemble Copula Coupling: Introduction

-To illustrate the idea, let $y$ denote the weather quantity of interest, such as temperature at a specific location and look-ahead time, and write $x_1, \ldots, x_M$ for the corresponding $M$ ensemble member forecasts.
+To illustrate the idea, let $y$ denote the weather quantity of interest, such as temperature at a specific location and look-ahead time, and write $x_1,\ldots, x_M$ for the corresponding $M$ ensemble member forecasts.
 The ensemble BMA approach employs mixture distributions of the general form

 where the left-hand side refers to the conditional distribution given the ensemble member forecasts.
-Here $f(y \, | \, x_m)$ denotes a parametric probability distribution or kernel that depends on the ensemble member forecast $x_m$ in suitable ways, with the mixture weights $w_1, \ldots, w_M$ reflecting the members' relative contributions to predictive skill over a training period.
-BMA postprocessed predictive distributions based on the 50-member ECMWF ensemble are illustrated in Figure \ref{fig:pred.PDF.temp} for temperature, where the kernel is normal, and in Figure \ref{fig:pred.PDF.precip} for precipitation, where the kernel comprises a point mass at zero along with a power transformed gamma distribution for positive accumulations.
+Here $f(y | x_m)$ denotes a parametric probability distribution or kernel that depends on the ensemble member forecast $x_m$ in suitable ways, with the mixture weights $w_1,\ldots, w_M$ reflecting the members' relative contributions to predictive skill over a training period.
+BMA postprocessed predictive distributions based on the 50-member ECMWF ensemble are illustrated in Figure~\ref{figpredPDFtemp} for temperature, where the kernel is normal and the postprocessing corrects for both a low bias and underdispersion, and in Figure~\ref{figpredPDFprecip} for precipitation, where the kernel comprises a point mass at zero along with a power transformed gamma distribution for positive accumulations.

 In contrast, the NR predictive distribution is a single parametric distribution of the general form

 where $g$ is a parametric distribution function with location, scale and shape parameters depending on the ensemble values in suitable ways.
 For example, $g$ could be normal with the mean an affine function of the ensemble member forecasts and the variance an affine function of the ensemble variance.